image

 Programme design and structure

-The project manager works with the marketing and customer service teams to design an engaging loyalty programme.
+The project manager works with marketing and customer service teams to design an engaging loyalty programme.
 They define reward structures, membership tiers, and programme rules that align with company objectives and customer preferences.

 Implementation and integration